Where I'd Invest $5,500 in the TSX Today

 Not only does that segment include millions of customers and billions of deposits, but it also fuels TD’s long-term growth strategy.
 That being said, TD’s domestic segment still generates the bulk of its revenue.

-In that first quarter, the domestic segment reported record revenue of $1,831 million, reflecting a solid 3% increase over the prior period.
+In that first quarter, the domestic segment reported record revenue of $1.8 billion, reflecting a solid 3% increase over the prior period.

 Turning to income, TD offers a tasty quarterly dividend.
 As of the time of writing, the yield on that dividend works out to 4.7%.
 This means that those who can invest $5,500 can expect to generate a first-year income of just over $250.